 Here again, the core team decided to vote for full backward compatibility and for the solution to be transparent to the user.
 The solution is a combination of either using PHP provided functions, if they are present, or using a special library of UTF-8 aware string functions if no PHP native functions are available.
 This provides the best performance (PHP functions available) together with complete backward compatibility.
 A Joomla String Class provides this functionality and it will be included in the API for third party developers.

 There is no user configuration or setup required regarding PHP UTF-8 support.
 There is one small exception to this rule which could theoretically occur if, in the host, one or two of the mbstring settings (that cannot be changed from within code) are set to a value that is adverse to UTF-8.
 The installer will identify this and advise on how to change the setting locally using .htaccess.

 Considering that data will, in most cases, need to be converted to UTF-8, it will be recommended to migrate existing data to a freshly installed Joomla!
 1.5 site and not to perform upgrades of existing Joomla!
 1.0.x sites.
 Specific migration guidance will be provided with the release.

-Simple - we need a convention - preferably public - hopefully without ambiguity - and it should be kept current.
+Simple.
+We need a convention, preferably public and hopefully without ambiguity.
+It should be kept current.

 A little bit of digging unearthed RFC 3066 and a decision was made to use it as the convention for language identification in Joomla as of version 1.5.